-This program funds New Generation artists (ages 18-30) in the province who are at a crucial career stage to further their practice during a period of recovery from the COVID-19 pandemic.
+This program funded New Generation artists (ages 18-30) in the province who were at a crucial career stage to further their practice during a period of recovery from the COVID-19 pandemic.
 The program may also provide a first point of entry for artists new to OAC grant programs who have so far had limited access to public arts funding.

 OAC’s Equity Statement